Can’t sleep at night but feel tired?

 It’s called Cognitive Behavioural Therapy for Insomnia (CBTI).
 CBTI looks at what we do in the daytime, our sleep habits, our beliefs about sleep and how we cope with worry & stress generally in our lives.
 All of these areas might be stopping us from getting a good night’s sleep.

-CBTI also looks at the lifestyle choices you make during the daytime, such as food and drink choices (including caffeine and nicotine consumption – both of which can wreck our sleep) and when we exercise.
-Another area of focus is our bedtime routines and whether we like to take naps in the day can ruin our sleep at night.
-All of these things can impact on sleep.
+CBTI also looks at the lifestyle choices you make during the daytime.
+What are you eating and drinking (including caffeine and nicotine consumption – both of which can wreck our sleep)?
+When do you exercise?
+What is your bedtime routine?
+Do you nap in the daytime?
+Naps can also ruin our sleep at night.

-How we think about our sleep is really important too.
+How we think about sleep, can stop sleep happening

-Some people think that they must get at least 8 hours sleep in order to be happy and healthy.
+Some people believe that they must get at least 8 hours sleep in order to be happy and healthy.
 Others believe that sleep will only happen for them if they follow a strict bedtime routine.
-This might involve things like having a bath, using a pillow spray, taking a supplement or eating certain foods and if that doesn’t happen, they have no chance of getting decent sleep.
+This might involve things like having a bath or using a pillow spray.
+Or taking a supplement and eating certain foods.
+But if these routines or rituals don’t work (spoiler alert: they rarely do), then you can fall into the trap of believing you’ve ruined any hope of getting decent sleep.

 We might also have trouble relaxing our mind and body in the evenings, which gets in the way of falling asleep or might wake us up with a racing mind and pounding heart.